BluefireProductions/nyu-go-server/README.md

 # NYU Go Server
-A Dockerized go server based on Readium go-toolkit for serving web pub manifests
+A Dockerized go server based on Readium go-toolkit for serving web pub manifests.

 ## Test the NYU-Go-Server Locally
 Here are the steps to test the go-server to make sure it is working correctly before adding it to a Docker container.